carpentries-incubator/intro-data-viz/episodes/00-importance-of-message.md

 ::::::::::::::::::::::::::::::::::::: challenge

-## Challenge 1: Identify a chart message
+## Challenge: Identify a chart message

 Choose the sentence that best describes the relationship depicted in the chart above: